KEDA HTTP Add-On

 • make test: Run linter and unit tests

-• make e2e-test-local: Run e2e tests (assumes cluster is already set up)
+• make e2e-test: Run all e2e tests against an existing cluster

 • make generate: Generate code (DeepCopy) and Kubernetes manifests